mehulagg/gitlab/doc/user/project/merge_requests/reviews/suggestions.md

 type: index, reference
 ---

-# Suggest Changes
+# Suggest changes **(FREE)**

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/18008) in GitLab 11.6.
 > - Custom commit messages for suggestions was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/25381) in GitLab 13.9 behind a [feature flag](../../../feature_flags.md), disabled by default.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/297404) in GitLab 13.10.

 As a reviewer, you're able to suggest code changes with a Markdown syntax in merge request diff threads.
-Then, the merge request author (or other users with appropriate [permission](../../../permissions.md)) is able to apply these Suggestions with a click, which generates a commit in the merge request authored by the user that applied them.
+Then, the merge request author (or other users with appropriate [permission](../../../permissions.md)) is able to apply these suggestions with a click, which generates a commit in the merge request authored by the user that applied them.

 1. Choose a line of code to be changed, add a new comment, then click on the **Insert suggestion** icon in the toolbar: